calypso-binar/jenkins-demo/WSL.md

 # Base

 First we will create the base for our Jenkins setup, which will consist of a Ubuntu 20.04 LTS with a JRE 11.0.15_8 and net tools installed on it.
+The net tools will be needed later to find out the IP address of instances.
 ```powershell
 # Powershell
 wsl --install --distribution Ubuntu-20.04